Distributed Generation Interconnection Collaborative

 Learn about upcoming webinars and other DGIC announcements.

-NREL facilitates the Distributed Generation Interconnection Collaborative (DGIC) with support from the Smart Electric Power Alliance (SEPA), the Electric Power Research Institute (EPRI) and Western Area Power Administration (WAPA) to foster knowledge sharing on distributed photovoltaic (PV) interconnection practices, research, and innovation to:
+NREL facilitates the Distributed Generation Interconnection Collaborative (DGIC) with support from the Smart Electric Power Alliance (SEPA) and the Western Area Power Administration (WAPA) to foster knowledge sharing on distributed photovoltaic (PV) interconnection practices, research, and innovation to:

 - Identify and overcome data and informational gaps